-KV · Cloudflare Workers docs
+KV

 }

-You can also read key-value pairs from the command line with wrangler.
+You can read key-value pairs from the command line with Wrangler and from the API.

 Types